Autoworld.com.my: Editorial

-Malaysian auto journalist Chips Yap was hired as Autoworld.com.my’s editor in year 2000.
-He remained as editor until 2004, when he left to help start rival website Motor Trader, and was replaced by the aforementioned YS Khong, who still remains as the website’s editor today.
+Malaysian auto journalist Chips Yap was hired as Autoworld.com.my's editor in year 2000.
+He remained as editor until 2004, when he left to help start rival website Motor Trader, and was replaced by the aforementioned YS Khong, who still remains as the website's editor today.

-One such member, simply known as TheGunner, joined the writing team in late 2008, and has been actively contributing content since then.
+One such member, initially known as TheGunner whom was later revealed to be Kon Wai Luen, a then recent engineering graduate, joined the writing team in late 2008, and has been actively contributing content for a period until mid 2010s.
 Other content contributors include Chan Eu Jin, drexchan, tedtarg, jimijamison and jaime.
-Chan Eu Jin is said to be the former president and founder of V-Sixers Club – a reputable owners’ club for the Proton Perdana V6 formed in 2001, while drexchan is co-owner of a business specializing in performance parts and accessories.
+Chan Eu Jin is said to be the former president and founder of V-Sixers Club – a reputable owners' club for the Proton Perdana V6 formed in 2001, while drexchan is co-owner of a business specializing in performance parts and accessories.